yafp/updWallp/README.md

 # updWallp

-bash script inspired by Muzei
+## About updWallp

-Script to pick a random image from a folder, generate a dimmed & blured version of it and set it as wallpaper
+updWallp is a small bash script which picks a random image from a user-defined folder, generates a dimmed & blured version of it and set that as new wallpaper on your linux desktop

+The basic idea is inspired by Muzei

+## Requirements
+- ImageMagick (must have)

+- notify-send (nice to have for notifications)